-Results of an approved county or area 4-H rodeo must be submitted to both the State 4-H Rodeo Finals secretary and the State 4-H Rodeo advisor within 10 days after the event.
+Results of an approved county or area 4-H rodeo must be submitted to the State 4-H Rodeo Finals secretary within 2 days after the event.
 All State 4-H Rodeo Finals qualification forms must be mailed to the State 4-H Rodeo Finals secretary and be postmarked no later than 10 days prior to the beginning of the State 4-H Rodeo Finals Rodeo.
 Exception to this rule must have approval from the secretary of the sponsoring organization.
-If results are amended, the local rodeo secretary should notify both the Finals secretary and the affected contestants within a 10-day period.
+If results are amended, the local rodeo secretary should notify both the Finals secretary and the affected contestants within a 5-day period.